Women's Army Corps: Statutory origin

-"The problem in the United States is not primarily one of utilizing women in the military service for the purpose of releasing manpower, but is one of utilizing women to increase the efficiency of the Army.
-Both educational and technical qualifications should be set exceptionally high to make of the projected organization an elite corps; in order that it may quickly attain the highest reputation for both character and professional excellence."
+The problem in the United States is not primarily one of utilizing women in the military service for the purpose of releasing manpower, but is one of utilizing women to increase the efficiency of the Army.
+Both educational and technical qualifications should be set exceptionally high to make of the projected organization an elite corps; in order that it may quickly attain the highest reputation for both character and professional excellence.

-Colonel John H. Hilldring, the G-1 stated later:
+Colonel John H. Hilldring, the G-1 stated in an interview after the war:

-"By the summer of 1941, General Marshall was intensely interested in the WAAC business.
+By the summer of 1941, General Marshall was intensely interested in the WAAC business.
 He foresaw a cycle of shortages; that of the moment was the supply shortage, in which the scarcity of supplies hindered mobilization, but he now became convinced that the bottleneck of the future would be that of manpower.
 He also considered the fact that war had become a complicated business which needed many civilian techniques, and that many of these were almost completely in the control of women.
 General Marshall asked me why we should try to train men in a specialty such as typing or telephone work which in civilian life has been taken over completely by women; this, he felt, was uneconomical and a waste of time which we didn't have.
 For example, the Army's telephone service had always had a reputation for being bad in spite of our superior equipment, and women operators could and did end all that.

-The Chief of Staff was also influenced by the fact that the ladies wanted in; he literally has a passionate regard for democratic ideals."
+The Chief of Staff was also influenced by the fact that the ladies wanted in; he literally has a passionate regard for democratic ideals.

-General Marshall later wrote to Congress:
+General Marshall wrote to Congress in April 1942:

-"I regard the passage of this bill at an early date as of considerable importance.
+I regard the passage of this bill at an early date as of considerable importance.
 In general, we have secured most of the legislation required for the complete mobilization of the Army so that we can go ahead with its development and definitely plan for the future.
 However, we lack Congressional authority for the establishment of a Women's Army Auxiliary Corps, and as a result can make no definite plans.
 Also, I am under continued pressure from many directions regarding this phase of our preparations.